-Perf ormance outcomes Acceptable outcomes For assessable development All la andscaping dscaping is undertaken to be consistent the streetscape and landscape setting.
-No acceptable outcome is nominated. throu dscaping provides for sensory interest ugh form, texture, fragrance and ations in seasonal colour.
-No acceptable outcome is nominated. is fit of so dscaping within on-site open space areas for purpose, is predominantly comprised oft landscape elements and provides stantial shading for users.
+Perf ormance outcomes Acceptable outcomes For a assessable development All la andscaping scaping is undertaken to be consistent the streetscape and landscape setting.
+No acceptable outcome is nominated. throu Iscaping provides for sensory interest igh form, texture, fragrance and tions in seasonal colour.
+No acceptable outcome is nominated. is fit Iscaping within on-site open space areas for purpose, is predominantly comprised ft landscape elements and provides tantial shading for users.
 AO3.1 Landscaping in open space areas achieves: (1) planted landscaping (other than turf) over a minimum of 50% the area; and (2) tree canopies which cover a minimum of 30% of the area within 8 years.
-(1) (2) (3) PO5 Lance and space (1) (2) (3) provide visual interest to the streetscape and complement the built form; assist in highlighting entrances and pedestrian paths; and allow casual surveillance of all public areas, pedestrian and cycle paths. dscaping responds to climatic conditions provides comfortable and pleasant ces for users by: providing summer shade, especially to west-facing windows and open car parking areas; allowing winter sun to outdoor and indoor living areas; allowing summer breezes; and No acceptable outcome is nominated.
+PO4 No acceptable outcome is nominated.
+Fenc (1) es and walls: provide visual interest to the streetscape and complement the built (2) form; assist in highlighting entrances and pedestrian paths; and allow casual surveillance of all public areas, pedestrian and cycle paths. and p Iscaping responds to climatic conditions provides comfortable and pleasant es for users by: No acceptable outcome is nominated.
+(1) (2) (3) (4) providing summer shade, especially to west-facing windows and open car parking areas; allowing winter sun to outdoor and indoor living areas; allowing summer breezes; and (4) screening cold winter winds.
+No acceptable outcome is nominated scaped surfaces are stable, non-slip and ble in all weather conditions.
 No acceptable outcome is nominated.
-PO7 dscaped surfaces are stable, non-slip and able in all weather conditions.
-No acceptable outcome is nominated.
-No acceptable outcome is nominated.
+P07 No acceptable outcome is nominated.
+Iscape design reduces the potential for e and vandalism by: (1) maintaining sightlines to public and semi-public spaces, and along the entire length of pedestrian and cycle paths; (2) avoiding the creation of concealment spots and 'blind' corners; and